krob64/krosshair/README.md

 ## Issues
 As of now, the overlay leaks a bit of memory everytime you alt-tab out of/into the game, as well as everytime the window is being resized and upon resolution changes.
 It's not a big leak and shouldn't cause any problems, but it's still worth noting.
 I've tried fixing it multiple times but have always hit a dead-end.
-If someone more experienced with vulkan wants to help, take a look at this issue.
+If someone more experienced with vulkan wants to help, take a look at [this issue](https://github.com/krob64/krosshair/issues/1).
+I know it's a bit of a mess, this whole project is based on a morally questionable apex legends project which i'm unsure if i should link to it here, coupled with me jumping into it right after completing the vulkan tutorial.